 Our Core Virtues

-The University Heights Charter School community is built upon six REACH core virtues:
+The University Heights Charter School community is built upon five REACH core virtues:

 Our Core Beliefs

 University Heights Charter School has six core beliefs that drive its educational program and theory of change:

 1. All students can achieve high levels of character, scholarship and leadership.
 Many people believe socioeconomic status, race, ethnicity, family composition, disability, or other factors can limit what children achieve.
 University Heights Charter School firmly rejects this notion.
 Our founders chose not to establish a private school or magnet school, where admission is selective but to be a public charter school where admission is open to all.
 Our student body, which is 100% minority and 80% low income, is representative of our community as a whole.
 We serve a range of special education students with services ranging from targeted speech therapy to in-class support to special classrooms with very low student to teacher ratios.

 2. Effective instruction is the single greatest factor in increasing student achievement.
 Because we believe all children can achieve at high levels, good teaching is the most important factor in determining whether every child does achieve at high levels.
 Therefore we invest significant resources and energy in raising the quality and amount of instruction scholars receive.
 Over 60% of our budget is spent directly on instruction.
 The curriculum for every student is aligned to New Jersey Core Curriculum Content Standards.
 UHCS is also committed to extending the time for instruction, wit extended day and year initiatives that combined offer over 20% more learning time for students when compared with traditional district schools.